HorusSoftwareUY/Maui.MaterialDesignControls/docs/Controls/horusstudio.maui.materialdesigncontrols.materialcard.md

 ## Known issues and pending features

-- Disable color styles looks a bit weird with the opacities that the guideline specifies, we have to review them
+* Disable color styles looks a bit weird with the opacities that the guideline specifies, we have to review them.